maksiksq/chaos-abyss/manualArticles/frameworks.md

 - **Small Ecosystem:** People tend to put it as *small but growing*, and it is, but it's just not there yet.
 - **New and breaking:** Most things you find on Google about Svelte around are going to be about older versions before they added runes.
 And that's because it's new and fresh and changing fast, even if immensely powerful already.

-My main complaint is SEO, that's kinda pain in Svelte.
-But any issues right now are subject to change, aren't they?
+Just from making this website you're reading on right now: handling SEO is funny, auth is also funny - nothing pace-breaking or major but just some workarounds and figuring things out.
+That's kinda pain in Svelte as of right now, but any issues are subject to change, aren't they?
+I'll definitely keep using it, these are just minor things.

 ### So should you use/learn Svelte?
 #### Why yes?